My Experience With Short-Term Diets

 I don’t like that I can’t exercise much on this diet due to the weakness I feel from eating so few calories.
 This diet feels more like a punishment than anything.
-It makes me feel terrible.
+I feel terrible.
 The only two perks are the vanilla ice cream at dinner and the fact that it only lasts for three days.
 I feel like my willpower was made stronger due to this diet.
-If I were to try this again, I would alter it to make it higher calorie so that I can balance it with working out and not feel as sick or in pain.
+If I were to try this again, I would alter it to be able to consume more calories so that I can balance it with exercise and not feel as sick or in pain.
 Even if I don’t lose as much weight, it’s a safer and more pleasant alternative.

-Short-term diets have ultimately been a success for me.
+Short-term diets have ultimately been successful for me.
 It proves that diets do work if you recognize them for what they are.
 They are tools to help you maintain a healthy lifestyle.
 They alone are not a healthy lifestyle.
-There is no diet that will get you to and keep you at your goal weight forever.
+There is no diet that will get keep you at your goal weight forever.
 It’s something that you have to keep working towards.
 Pick a goal weight, get as close as you can, and just work hard to keep yourself healthy and fit.

 I’ve learned that how you eat is the most important part of how well a diet will work.
 It is important not to over-eat.
 There are so many temptations out there.
-This is the most difficult aspect of dieting as well as the most important.
 I’ve fallen off the wagon many times, done what I said I wouldn’t do, and gone back to old, bad habits which resulted in a significant weight gain and a lethargic feeling that comes with being out of shape.